OpenLABEL format

 2.2

-Related documenation for the task view https://docs.kognic.com/class-groups
+Related documentation for the task view https://docs.kognic.com/class-groups

 A collection of geometries as described in the link above will be represented as having a reserved relation as type geometry_collection